deepakramanath/ansible-milkyway/README.md

 # ansible-milkyway
 This repository will host all Ansible projects that I will be working on and in particular the Ansible Advanced course projects on Udemy.
+Additionally, I will be adding other interesting Ansible projects.

 Roles
 -----